zevross-spatial/rpackage-sensorDataImport/README.md

 * There are few items in Ashlin's Shiny app that we need to make sure to decide about including Study ID, TimeZone, HEPA, minutes for rolling mean.

 * Need to address time zones and review what happens with daylight savings.
 Do we need to add time zone to the PostgreSQL tables?

+* Ashlinn uses a blank2na function -- how are NAs being handled now?

+* Ashlinn uses the function `floor_date` from `lubridate` which might be better than what I'm using now, double check.
+Probably I can't use it since aggregation is being done in DB.

+* Should 1-hour and 24-hour averages involve computing the smaller time period average?
+So to get daily average we would compute minute and then hour averages first?

 * The `create_database()` and `add_tables_db()` functions are not flexible and only create the bike project DB and add tables based on the bike project SQL.
 May not be a priority to deal with this.